Orbital Elements (Part 1)#

 Recall:

-• The specific angular momentum vector (\(\mathbf{h}\)) is a constant and is orthogonal to the plane of motion (i.e., pointing out of the plane).
+• The specific angular momentum vector (\(\mathbf{h}\)) is a constant and is orthogonal to the plane of motion (i.e., the orbital plane).

-• The eccentricity vector (\(\mathbf{e}\)) is in the plane of motion and in the direction of perigee.
+• The eccentricity vector (\(\mathbf{e}\)) lies in the plane of motion and is directed towards the perigee.

 ../../_images/L5fig2.png